amcginlay/ops-manager-automation-cc/README.md

 Note the `opsman_image_url == ""` setting which prohibits Terraform from downloading and deploying the Ops Manager VM.
 The Concourse pipelines will take responsibility for this.

-## PKS or PAS?
+## Terraform the infrastructure

-PKS and PAS have different baseline infrastructure requirements which are configure from separate dedicated directories.
+The PKS and PAS platforms have different baseline infrastructure requirements which are configured from separate dedicated directories.
+Terraform is directory-sensitive and needs local access to your customized `terraform.tfvars` files so symlink it in from the home directory.

 ### If you're targetting PAS ...